testillano/h2agent/README.md

   }
   ```

   In this example, the random range limitation (integer numbers) is uncaged through the addition operation.
 Using this together with other filter algorithms should complete most of the needs.
+For more complex operations, you may use the `math` source.